-Web development has grown exponentially, due in part to the open-source revolution.
-Developers can develop rich and complex applications with little cost and effort by integrating open-source development tools, frameworks, and languages.
+Web development has grown exponentially due in part to the open-source revolution.
+By integrating open-source development tools, frameworks, and languages, developers can develop rich and complex applications with little cost and effort.
 Security researchers and testers typically use automated tools to uncover compromised or vulnerable components, then publish their findings on issue trackers, security advisories, or the National Vulnerability Database (NVD).
 Any competent attacker who finds this information can use it to exploit particular application surfaces.

 This problem is made more prevalent because most organizations use several open-source integrations that complicate the IT ecosystem.
 Additionally, these third-party components are typically implemented with full access privileges, making them easier to exploit.

-Organizations understand that no application – open-source or closed-source – can be completely secure.
+Organizations understand that no open-source or closed-source application can be completely secure.
 Security researchers and DevSecOps teams discover most security vulnerabilities once an application is already in production.
-These professionals typically document and publish their findings so that patches can be applied.
+These professionals typically document and publish their findings to apply patches.
 Attackers typically search these publications for those components whose known vulnerabilities haven’t been patched or organizations using outdated versions of these plugins.